Webblook/CurrencyPanel/README.md

 For details on our code, contributing and the development process please leave requests in issues.

-## Version 1.0.9
+## Version 1.1.0

 ##### Recent changes you can check in commits.

- - Added new component - contacts
- - Added contact form
+ - Added the ability to enable/disable widgets
+ - Deleted settings from sidebar
+ - Changed the design of modals

 ## License